whitneyburton/portfolios/students/1611-front/charlie-dunn/charlie-dunn.markdown

 ## Areas of Emphasis

 I set out to build on my fundamental HTML and CSS skills and develop working knowledge of JavaScript.
 JavaScript was entirely new to me coming into the program so I knew I would need to spend majority of my time focusing on it.
 Additionally, I wanted to achieve a better understanding of how all three languages work together in front end development.
-A few weeks into the mod it was clear that I also need to spend some time working on my personal workflow and utilize tools like spectacle to help me be more efficient and organized.
+A few weeks into the mod it was clear that I also needed to spend some time working on my personal workflow and utilize tools like spectacle to help me be more efficient and organized.

 ## Rubric Scores